 - Sprint Planning: A sprint begins with the team importing stories from the release backlog into the sprint backlog; it is hosted by scrum master.
 The Testers estimate effort to test the various stories in the Sprint Backlog.

-The next question is, what tester do in scrum?
+The next question is, what tester do in a scrum?
 Following note will answer

 Testers do following activities during the various stages of Scrum-